jimmywong2003/nrf5-gpio-ppi-timer-counter/README.md

 # nrf5-gpio-ppi-timer-counter

-Example how to use the PPI to check how many button press and store the value in timer counter
+Example how to use the PPI to count the number of signal from GPIO pin by timer counter.